 The main page of the report shows the leaderboard.
 The same information is also available in the tool output window.

 The leaderboard shows the evaluated models and their metric value.
-In this case of the regression problem, the model with the least RMSE is considered the best model (in this case, the ensemble model).
-It will be different (for example, logloss) for classification problems, though.
+For the regression problem, the model with the least RMSE is considered the best model (in this case, the ensemble model).
+It will be different (for example, logloss) for classification problems.

-AutoML Performance Boxplot compares the evaluation metric of different models with evaluation metric (RMSE) on the y-axis and models on the x-axis, as shown below.
-The boxplot shows that the best model is the ensemble model that has the lowest RMSE.
+The AutoML performance box plot below compares the evaluation metric of different models with an evaluation metric (RMSE) on the y-axis and models on the x-axis, as shown below.
+The box plot shows that the best model is the ensemble model that has the lowest RMSE.

-This AutoML performance chart shows how the evaluation metric for the best performing model, which in this case is the ensemble model, varies across different iterations.
-The iteration chart helps you to understand how consistent the model is across different runs of the model.
+The AutoML performance chart below shows how the evaluation metric for the best performing model, which in this case is the ensemble model, varies across different iterations.
+The iteration chart can help you understand how consistent the model is across different runs of the model.

-Next, the Spearman correlation is generated for all the models that were evaluated, and the models that are more closely related are shown in darker shades of blue.
+The Spearman correlation shown below is generated for all the models that were evaluated, and the models that are more closely related are shown in darker shades of blue.
 For example, the outputs from LightGBM and XGBoost are the most closely related (this is expected, as both are boosting algorithms).
 The output from LightGBM resembles the output from Random Forest compared to the output from Extra Trees.

-From the leaderboard, clicking the link for any of the models in the Name column takes you to a page that shows hyperparameters that were finalized for the model training after completing the hyperparameter tuning.
+From the leaderboard, you can click the link for any of the models in the Name column to go a page that shows the hyperparameters that were finalized for the model training after completing hyperparameter tuning.
 In this example, the decision tree was trained with the max_depth value of 3.

 The same page also shows other metrics apart from the one that was used for evaluation.
-In the example below, which was a regression task, you can see the MAE, MSE, R2, and MAPE metrics and the RMSE metric, which was used for model evaluation.
+In the example below, which was a regression task, the MAE, MSE, RMSE, R2, and MAPE metrics were used for model evaluation.

-You can also see the scatterplot of actual and predicted outputs (here for a sample of 5,000 data points).
+The scatter plot of actual and predicted outputs (for a sample of 5,000 data points) is also shown.

-Finally, to make models more explainable, the importance of each variable in the final model is also included in the report (similar to feature importance in sklearn).
+To make models more explainable, the importance of each variable in the final model is also included in the report (similar to feature importance in sklearn).
 Unlike sklearn, this plot can be generated for nontree models of sklearn as well.
-This capability of model explainability for non-tree-based models as well is offered by Shapley Additive Explanations (SHAP).
+This capability of model explanation for models that are not tree based is offered by SHapley Additive exPlanations (SHAP).

 SHAP is a game theoretic approach to explain the output of any machine learning model.
 It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions.
-More details about SHAP and its implementation can be found here.
+Details about SHAP and its implementation are available in the SHAP GitHub folder.
 SHAP output is available only with the Basic option.

-With the Basic option, you also have the option to see the Automatic Exploratory Data Analysis Report (EDA report), which prints out summary statistics for the target variable and the predictors used in model training.
+With the Basic option, you also have the option to see the automatic exploratory data analysis report (EDA report), which prints summary statistics for the target variable and the predictors used in model training.
 The following is a sample EDA report for a variable named altclip.tif:

-Caruana, Rich et al. "Ensemble Selection from Libraries of Models."
+Caruana, Rich, Alexandru Niculescu-Mizil, Geoff Crew, and Alex Ksikes.
+2004 "Ensemble Selection from Libraries of Models."
 Proceedings of the 21st International Conference on Machine Learning.
-Banff, Canada (2004). http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf.
+Banff, Canada . http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf.